 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-- \ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?
+^{} For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures take into account the criteria for environmentally

+What is the minimum share of investments in transitional and enabling activities?